Mode of StudyPart-time

 How you'll be assessed

-You'll be assessed on the strength of your thesis.
+You will be assessed on the strength of your thesis, which is up to 50,000 words.

 A master's degree in a relevant subject, preferably of Merit level.
 It is essential that applicants are professionally engaged in one of the many areas of criminal justice.
 Applicants should be working at a senior level and/or have strong relevant criminal justice experience.
 All applicants are subject to face-to-face or telephone interview.